munio/homebrew-php/README.md

 - If `php56`, `php70` or `php71` build fails, remove all their dependencies and reinstall the formula.
 For instance: If `brew install php71` fails, do the following: `brew rm php71 && brew deps php71 | xargs brew rm`.
 If `brew install php71 --with-gmp` fails, do the following: `brew rm php71 && brew deps php71 --with-gmp | xargs brew rm`.
 Then reinstall a clean version of the formula: `brew update && brew upgrade && brew install php71`.
 - If an extension build fails, try also to remove all its dependencies and reinstall it.
 - Sometimes it appears that a formula is not available anymore, do the following: `brew tap --repair`.

-### Filing Bug Reports

-An example of the best practice(s) for filling out bug reports can be seen here: https://github.com/Homebrew/homebrew-php/issues/1225.

-Please include the following information in your bug report:

-- macOS Version: eg. 10.13.1, 10.12.3
-- Homebrew Version: `brew -v`
-- PHP Version in use: stock-apple, homebrew-php stable, homebrew-php devel, homebrew-php head, custom
-- Xcode Version: 9.1, 9.0, 8.1, 7 etc.
-  - Verify whether you have the `Command Line Tools` installed as well.
-- Output of `gcc -v`
-- Output of `php -v`
-- Installation logs for the formula in question
-  - A link to the gist created with `brew gist-logs <formula-you-are-using>` will contain these logs.
-  - Or, if `brew gist-logs` is not working:
-    - Output of `brew install -v path/to/homebrew-php/the-formula-you-want-to-test.rb --with-your --opts-here` within a [gist](https://gist.github.com).
-Please append any options you added to the `brew install` command.
-    - Output of `brew doctor` within a [gist](https://gist.github.com)

-New bug reports will be created with a template of this information for you to fill in.

-This will help us diagnose your issues much quicker, as well as find similarities between different reported issues.

 ## Background